marijnh/Eloquent-JavaScript/11_async.md

 And, since we've established that promises are a nice thing, we'll also make our request function return a promise.
-In terms of what they can express, callbacks and promises are equivalent, so callback-based functions can be wrapped to expose a promise-based interface (and vice-versa).
+In terms of what they can express, callbacks and promises are equivalent.
+Callback-based functions can be wrapped to expose a promise-based interface, and vice versa.

 Even when a ((request)) and its ((response)) are successfully delivered, the response may indicate failure.
 For example if the request tries to use a request type that hasn't been defined or the handler throws an error.
-To support this, `send` and `defineRequestType` follow the convention that the first argument passed to callbacks is the failure reason, if any, and the second is the actual result value.
+To support this, `send` and `defineRequestType` follow the convention mentioned before, where the first argument passed to callbacks is the failure reason, if any, and the second is the actual result.

 These can be translated to promise resolution and rejection by our wrapper.